unapt/CogniCents/README.md

 #### Equity Research Analyzer:
 - Generates real-time graphical data visualizations of stock pricings for user-inputted stock tickers.
 - Real-time finance articles from Fidelity API to keep users up-to-date with potential investment opportunities.
-- Sentiment analysis of journal content to give user overal feel of market trends.
+- AI Sentiment analysis of journal content to give user overal feel of market trends.

 #### Personalized Budgeting:
 - Interactive user entry feature to enable users to keep track of their budgeting plans.